 What age range of patients does FM Medical Center treat?

-We treat anyone greater than 2 months old.
+We at Urgent Care St. Augustine treat anyone greater than 2 months old.
 We see patients of all age groups, from infants to the elderly.

-What kinds of patients do you see in your practice?
+What kinds of patients does Urgent Care St. Augustine see in our practice?

 In addition to seeing patients of all ages, we welcome patients from all ethnic, cultural, and socioeconomic backgrounds.

 Are you accepting new patients?